SkillsFundingAgency/das-technical-guidance/collections/_development_standards/platform-integration.md

 The following flow is applied:

-1. App Services use NLog to write to Redis Cache on Azure instances.
+1. App Services use NLog to write to Redis Caches.
-1. Each Redis Cache will buffers the logs.
+1. Each Redis Cache buffers the logs.
 1. Logstash indexes the logs from Redis Cache and performs data transformation and processing.
 1. Kibana is used to visualise the data in Elasticsearch.